Sales Receipt in Printer

 Registering for Sales Tax

-The steps to register with a state for tax collection include visiting the state’s Department of Revenue website, finding the sales and use tax section (or “new business activity”), and entering your company’s business information, such as:
+The steps to register with a state for tax collection include visiting the state’s Department of Revenue website, finding the sales and use tax section (or “new business activity”), and entering your company’s business information.

 • Principals’ social security numbers